 Option 3: Re-mortgage to buy a second home outright

-If you have substantial equity in your current home and the income to support a much larger mortgage, there’s a third option.
+If you have substantial home equity and the income to support a much larger mortgage, there’s a third option.
 For this you simply increase your current mortgage, up to 80% of your home’s value and use the money borrowed to pay for 100% of a second property.

 How do I rent out my house and buy another?